 Kia’s excellent warranty remains with the vehicle when it’s sold, so if you’re buying a three-year-old model, then it will still be covered for four years - as long as the car doesn’t cover more than 100,000 miles.

 Kia’s reputation hasn’t yet caught up with the quality of its cars, and so used car buyers are not yet willing to pay as much as they would for a second-hand Land Rover, for example.
-This means that there are some great used Kia Sorento deals.

 The former top-of-the-range spec KX-4 was discontinued in 2018 to coincide with a minor update.
 This means that there are well-specified bargains out there if you don't mind having an earlier car.